molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

-The key to failing fast is to <strong>make your assumptions explicit</strong> with assertions.
+The key to failing fast is to **make your assumptions explicit** with assertions.

 The function above uses `typeof` (see below) to assert the types of `a` and `b`.
 It throws an exception (see below) if they are not numbers or if they are `NaN`.
 We’re going to explain these techniques later in detail.

 This example shows that assertions make small errors visible before they grow into big errors.
-The problem is, NaN <em>is a dangerous beast</em>.
+The problem is, NaN *is a dangerous beast*.
 NaN is a special value that means “not a number”, but in fact it is a number you can calculate with.

 NaN is contagious.
 All calculations involving NaN fail silently, yielding NaN: `5 + NaN` makes NaN, `Math.sqrt(NaN)` produces NaN.
 All comparisons with NaN yield false: `5 > NaN` is false, `5 < NaN` is also false. `5 === NaN` is false, `NaN === NaN` is also false.